Teaching

 Graduate Courses Taught

-• Special Topics in Digital Humanities: Rhetorical Corpus Analysis
+• Special Topics in Digital Humanities: Rhetorical Corpus Analysis (TA)

 Undergraduate Courses Taught